ReserveBlockIO/ReserveBlock-Core/ConfigSetup.md

 	+ a.
 Type string
 	+ b.
 Ex: APIPassword=SomePassword1234!
 	+ c.
 This is a password set to lock down control of the API.
 This password must be inputted to call any API function.
+	+ d.
+You will need to call UnlockWallet to unlock the API with this password.

 6. AlwaysRequireAPIPassword (default is false)
 	+ a.
 Type boolean